 Gladney, Carson Eckhard (C ’21), and Ami Diane (C ’21) are all involved in the Penn & Slavery Project.
 According to their research, at least ten buildings in the Quad alone are named for figures in American history who were slave owners: Franklin, Hopkinson, Provost-Smith, Cox, Morgan, Morris, Rodney, Wilson, Provost Tower, and Thomas Penn.
 They suspect that there are more.
 The discovery isn’t that surprising to them, given what the Penn & Slavery Project has uncovered so far.

 The project addresses more than building names.
-However, renaming in higher education controversies about ties to slavery and racism.
-Over the past few years in the Ivy League alone, , , and have also been confronting their own pasts, embroiled in student outcry against buildings named for racist or otherwise problematic historical figures.
+However, renaming has become a flashpoint in higher education controversies about ties to slavery and racism.
+Over the past few years in the Ivy League alone, Yale, Harvard, and Princeton have also been confronting their own pasts, embroiled in student outcry against buildings named for racist or otherwise problematic historical figures.

 For buildings with lesser-known names, plaques about the donor are difficult to locate, and provide limited information.
 A search through the University Archives can provide many of the answers, but that requires actively looking for them.
 Eckhard believes that the absence of context can be problematic.
 “It’s really dangerous to just have these buildings and statues randomly throughout campus without really anybody knowing either the good or the bad of those people.”

 In most cases, discussing “the good or the bad” is what creates this conversation about names in the first place.
-Maybe if Claudia Cohen Hall had been renamed after the Penn & Slavery Project began, someone would have pointed out that John Logan of Logan Hall was an unsavory character himself: he had been involved in the slave trade, .
-And while Cohen may certainly not have been “associated with a pursuit of knowledge,” as , she was the first female Managing Editor of the Daily Pennsylvanian in the 1970s.
-She’s also one of to have a campus building named after her.
+Maybe if Claudia Cohen Hall had been renamed after the Penn & Slavery Project began, someone would have pointed out that John Logan of Logan Hall was an unsavory character himself: he had been involved in the slave trade, according to a surreptitious receipt in the Penn archives.
+And while Cohen may certainly not have been “associated with a pursuit of knowledge,” as professor Lu remarked, she was the first female Managing Editor of the Daily Pennsylvanian in the 1970s.
+She’s also one of fewer than twenty women to have a campus building named after her.
 Of those, many are named for couples, rather than individual women, and only one seems to be named after a woman of color, Sadie Tanner Mossell Alexander.